cbohara/think_stats/README.md

   - probability = frequency / sample size

   - normalization: the process of dividing frequency by sample size to get probability

+    - results are normalized when all probabilities add up to 1

+  - probability mass function (PMF)

+    - advantageous over histogram when comparing two distributions

+    - allows us not to be mislead by the sample size